FutureGadgetLaboratory-FGL/Logic_Builder/Basic/INDEX.md

 ### 34. Write a program to check whether a number is armstrong or not.

 ### 35. Write a program to create fibonacci series.

+### 36. Write a program to print the surface area of a cuboid.